EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

 1. Make sure the current folder is `python/FineCollectionService`.

-1. Run the command `pip install -r requirements.txt`
+1. Run the command `pip3 install -r requirements.txt`

 1. Start the service using `uvicorn fine_collection:app --port 6001`.